The List of Most Favorite Waterfall In Bali | Escape The Hustle For Waterfall

 Sekumpul Waterfall is truly a hidden gem of a place to visit.
 This waterfall is actually 7 waterfalls that converge into three massive ones that you can see from high up in the forest.
 Sekumpul Waterfall and another 3 are namely Fiji Waterfall.
 Moreover, Sekumpul and Fiji are about 10 mins (walking) apart and there are 2 smaller ones along the way.
 It stands as one of the best waterfalls in Bali and stands at the top of the Bali waterfall to-do list for a reason!
 However, there is a saying “the greatest things are seen after the hardest ride”.
 It is perfect to describe the way to reach this magnificent waterfall.

 The waterfall is located at the bottom of countless very steep steps that plunge down through the Jungle to the base of the waterfall.
 The reward for the walk is the reveal of an epic and truly beautiful 80-meter multi-stream waterfall dropping through the lush green jungle!
 It costs IDR200.000 per person, this includes a private guide.
 Be aware the steps and hills are quite steep if you are unfit, highly recommend getting a motorbike ride back to the car park.

 Leke – Leke Waterfall

-This waterfall is also featured by a small stall and Instagrammable spots such as giant swing and birds nest.
+This waterfall is also featured a small stall and Instagrammable spots such as a giant swing and bird’s nest.
 To reach the falls you will need around 15 minutes down to the jungle.
-Along the way, you will also pass a small river by bamboo bridge.
-Due to maintaining the area, the authorities set the entrance fee about IDR 30,000 and definitely worth to have a real treat for your eyes.
+Along the way, you will also pass a small river by a bamboo bridge.
+Due to maintaining the area, the authorities set the entrance fee at about IDR 30,000 and definitely worth having a real treat for your eyes.